2021-2022 School Year

 The CDC website provides guidance related to mask types:

 During any indoor lunch periods, grade school students will be provided with a folding desk shield.

-The majority of our faculty and staff have been vaccinated since last spring when COVID-19 vaccinations were first made available to educators in Connecticut.
-Per an executive order issued by Governor Lamont on August 19, 2021, COVID-19 vaccinations will now be required for all faculty and staff.
-Those with a valid exemption will be required to test weekly.
+92% of our faculty and staff are vaccinated.
+Per an executive order issued by Governor Lamont on August 19, 2021 requiring vaccinations for all school faculty and staff, those with a valid exemption will be required to test weekly.

 Classes will not be provided over Zoom during the 2021-22 school year.
 Students needing to quarantine or remain home for a prolonged period while sick will be provided with work by their class teacher as appropriate for their age and the duration of their absence.